okta/okta-sdk-dotnet/docs/PushProviderApi.md

 Create a Push Provider

-Creates a new push provider
+Creates a new push provider.
+Each Push Provider must have a unique `name`.

 ### Example
 ```csharp